 |Established:||1837, Articles of Incorporation|

 Chicago is one of the largest cities in the NAL.
 It is administrated as an independent city within the Province of Ouisconsin, not part of any fithing.
 Chicago is the commercial and (for better or for worse) cultural center of modern Ouisconsin and, in large part, the entire Great Lakes region.

 Originally a Potawatomi trading village, the city whose name in Miami means "stinking onions" grew at an alarming rate, attracting one of the most diverse sets of people America.
 In order to keep this growth from spilling into the rest of the province, Chicago was split off from Bodewadmi Fithing in 1853.
-A century ago, Chicago was especially notable for its German, Venedic, and Greek flavors.
+A century ago, Chicago was especially notable for its Irish, German, Venedic, and Greek flavors.
 It remains a major destination for foreign immigrants, lately especially Castilian-speaking Floridians.

 The city has had its share of violence and hardship.
 One of its most notorious crises was the Efeseyist Scare of 1921.
 Chicago was at the center of illegal whiskey smuggling during Prohibition and was the site of the St. Patrick's Day Massacre.